HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 ](https://scikit-image.org/docs/stable/user_guide/numpy_images.html#coordinate-conventions)
 and [aicsimageio's reader
 ](https://allencellmodeling.github.io/aicsimageio/aicsimageio.aics_image.AICSImage.html))
 - but this tends to vary based on the library or plugin you're using.
-They're not firm rules!
+These are not firm rules!

-Therefore, it's always worth checking you understand which axes are being shown in Napari and what they represent!
+Therefore, it's always worth checking you understand which axes are being shown in any viewer and what they represent!
 Check against your prior knowledge of the experimental setup, and check the metadata in the original image (we'll look at this in the next episode).
 If you want to change how axes are displayed, remember you can use the roll or transpose dimensions buttons as discussed in